IoIxD/gamefaqs_thing/README.md

 - [get golang](https://go.dev/)  (in the installer make sure golang is added to your PATH, if you're on Windows)
 - open a terminal/command prompt/power shell
 - cd to the directory where you downloaded everything.
-- run `go run .`.
-If you get an error about an recognized command, go is not in your PATH. do also note this is untested on windows.
+- run `go run .`. you'll need to wait a bit while dependencies download.
+If you get an error about an recognized command, go is not in your PATH. do also note this is untested on windows. when all is done, you should get a "running" message
 - go to "localhost:8085" in your browser.